 - Marin County’s SMART Train Extension to Windsor, adding a few miles to the line—3 miles for $65 million.

 - Miami’s Downtown Link, taking advantage of the construction of Brightline’s intercity rail terminus to bring commuter trains to the city center for the first time—9 miles for $69 million.
-This project was delayed from a 2020 opening.
+This project has continued to be delayed from a 2020 opening.

 - Edmonton’s Valley Line Stage I Southeast—8.1 miles for about $1.8 billion.